Our Leadership Staff

 Anthea Gonzalez has been part of the Leadership Initiatives team for over a year.
 Over the Summer of 2017, Anthea worked on creating and building the team websites for the student participating in the 2017 International Leadership and Business Summit at Georgetown University.
 She worked with the students to collect information about their business partner, the different challenges they faced, and the solutions that the students came up with.

-Currently, Anthea is works on creating and maintaining the team websites for the different International Business Internship Program teams from all around the world.
+Currently, Anthea works on creating and maintaining the team websites for the different International Business Internship Program teams from all around the world.
 She works on making sure that the information of the business partners and the International Business Internship Program teams are up to date.

-Anthea is currently an undergraduate student at Illinois Tech as an Information Technology and Management Major.
+Anthea is currently an undergraduate student pursuing a Bachelor's Degree in Information Technology and Management and a Master's Degree in Cyber Security and Forensics at Illinois Institute of Technology.
 Anthea is a part of the Illinois Tech Leadership Academy: an undergraduate education initiative that trains students to be capable leaders and empowers them to inspire the same in others.
-In addition, she is part of the Illinois Tech Association for Computing Machinery-Women, whose purpose is to encourage and support women in computing so they may reach their full potential.
 Anthea’s lifelong goal is to help improve the lives of others through technology and innovation; she is excited to work with Leadership Initiatives and to continue to change lives!